ripple-unmaintained/ripple-lib-java/README.md

   - Working implementations of binary serialization
   - Crude implementation of a high level client
   - Test suite
-  - Some thought still needs to be given to how this will work in different environments, be it single threaded async, or on android.
   - Android example
     - Using class loader patch to use predexe Bouncy Castle 1.4.9
       - MUCH faster builds, don't need to dex or merge each time